 Section 2: Any member of the Board of Directors may be suspended by vote of two-thirds (2/3) of the current Board of Directors.
 Any member of the Board of Directors absent from two (2) consecutive regular meetings of the Board may be suspended at adjournment of the second regular meeting.
-The Board of Directors may, by a two-thirds (2/3) vote of the current members, appoint or reinstate officers if vacancies or suspensions occur, such members to serve until the next Convention.
+The Board of Directors may, by a two-thirds (2/3) vote of the current members, appoint or reinstate officers if vacancies or suspensions occur.
+Reinstated or appointed officers are to serve until the next Convention.

-Section 1: The Party shall hold a Convention of Party Delegates each calendar year, scheduled so that it convenes at least six (6) months after the previous convention and adjourns no later than sixty-five (65) days before the day of the Colorado primary election.
+Section 1: The Party shall hold a Convention of Party Delegates (“Convention”) each calendar year, scheduled so that it convenes at least six (6) months after the previous Convention and adjourns no later than sixty-five (65) days before the day of the Colorado primary election.

 Section 2: Arrangements may be made by the Board of Directors to provide for members to participate in the Convention from remote locations.
 At least forty-five (45) days prior to Convention, the Board shall call the Convention by notifying members of the date and location of the Convention, as well as any remote locations.
 Additionally, the time and place of any Convention and remote locations shall be published fifteen (15) days prior to such Convention in a newspaper of general circulation in each county wherein the members of the Party reside.

-Section 3: No fee may be required of any Party member to participate in the business sessions of any Party Convention; however, fees may be required for participation in other convention events.
+Section 3: No fee may be required of any Party member to participate in the business sessions of any Convention; however, fees may be required for participation in other Convention events.

-Section 1: The United States Supreme Court has recognized that the nomination of candidates under political party rules falls under First Amendment Freedom of Association protections and therefore overrides state laws when such rules so state.
-Therefore, all rules for nominating candidates are limited to only the Party Constitution and Bylaws, and all state laws regarding nominating candidates are to be considered overridden and void.
+Section 1: The United States Supreme Court has recognized that the nomination of candidates—under political party rules—falls under the First Amendment’s Freedom of Association protections and therefore overrides state laws when such rules so state.
+As such, all rules for nominating candidates are limited to only the Party Constitution and Bylaws, and all state laws regarding nominating candidates are to be considered overridden and void.
 The Party reserves all First Amendment Rights in this regard.

-Section 2: Nomination of candidates for offices requiring the vote of all the electors of the state shall be made by the Delegates to the Convention, or by a committee designated thereby.
-Nomination of candidates for all other offices may be made in the same way.
+Section 2: The delegates to the Convention—or a committee designated by the delegates—shall nominate candidates for offices which require the vote of all the electors of the state.
+Candidates for all other offices may be nominated in the same way.

 Section 3: Nomination of all other candidates may be made by the Party representing the area or district in which the candidate must run in accordance with such procedures as the affiliate may provide, subject to the requirements of this Article and ratification by a Party Convention.
 If no such nominations are made in accordance with this Section, all other candidates may be nominated in the same manner as provided in Section 2.